ANTI CREATION PAGE OF WAS DARWIN RIGHT?

 All these books can be bought on line at the "Was Darwin right store".

-Darwinism And The Rise Of Degenerate Science, by Dr Paul Back.
+Darwinism And The Rise Of Degenerate Science, by Dr Paul Back - A chapter is devoted to the age of the Earth.

 On-line